ausdigital/ausdigital.github.io/README.md

 | Trade Finance SIG | For discussions about trade finance services that can leverage the specifciations | [Trade Finance chat](https://talk.ausdigital.org/outreach-sig/channels/sig-trade-finance) | [List sign-up](http://eepurl.com/ccpwOj) | [View archive](http://us14.campaign-archive1.com/home/?u=2f0838d563cfad631e78b6925&id=16392307d7) |

-# Specification Governance Model
+# Governance Model

+## Specifciation Governance

-All technical specifications are developed using the [COSS](http://rfc.unprotocols.org/spec:2/COSS/) (Consensus Oriented Specification System) governance model.
+All technical specifications are developed in the public domain using the [COSS](http://rfc.unprotocols.org/spec:2/COSS/) (Consensus Oriented Specification System) governance model.
 COSS ensures that any interested party can participate (because it imposes no restrictions on contributions).
 It also maximises consensus because, if the editor does not accept your contribution, you can always fork the specification and become the new editor (if others agree they'll follow, but if nobody else likes your fork then you'll be editor of a lonely specification that will wither on the vine).

+## Implementation Governance

+The secure-by-design nature of the framework eliminates the need for implementation governance or any provider accreditations.
+Furthermore, the use of independent identity providers such as banks, government, or other entities subject to ["know your customer" legisation](http://www.austrac.gov.au/businesses/obligations-and-compliance/customer-due-diligence) means that identity assurance is, by definition, not governed by the ADBC.
+Therefore, implementation governance within this framework is reduced to;
+* Defining a set of assurance levels that are used to classify identity providers - so that particpants in the network can have a clear shared understanding of the identity integrity of any message sent or received.
+This is the role of the [IDP Specification]((https://identity-provider.readthedocs.org/).
+* A key principle that relying parties (eg implementers of the SMP or TAP specifications) will stake their reputation on the strength of identity that they demand for their customers.

 ## How to participate